 - your wallet

 Items to put in your carry-on bag include your:

-To summarize, I hope you have enjoyed this test post and learned a little about the importance of readability, keywords, and SEO.
-Although readability is essential, don’t force yourself to use a style that just isn’t you.
+To summarize, I hope you have enjoyed this post and learned a little about the importance of readability, keywords, and SEO.
+If you want to write a good blog post, readability is essential.
+But, don’t force yourself to use a style that just isn’t you.
 In the end, you may distance readers (and potential clients) who love you for your unique style and brand.